-Through legislation, each provincial and territorial professional regulatory association has both the authority and the responsibility to establish standards of admission and competence for candidates seeking to become licensed to practice architecture in their respective jurisdictions.
+Through legislation, each provincial and territorial professional regulatory association has both the authority and the responsibility to establish standards of admission and competence for individuals seeking to become licensed to practice architecture in their respective jurisdictions.

-The Regulatory Organizations of Architecture in Canada (ROAC) have worked collectively to develop and adopt nationally recognized standards of Competence.
-These standards are embodied in the Canadian Standard of Competency for Architects, which establishes consistent criteria that candidates must meet regardless of their chosen path to licensure.
+The Regulatory Organizations of Architecture in Canada (ROAC) have worked collectively to develop and adopt nationally recognized standards of competence.
+These standards are embodied in the Canadian Standard of Competency for Architects, which establishes consistent criteria that individuals must meet regardless of their chosen path to licensure.
+Recently introduced amendments to the province’s fair registration practices legislation mean new rules that affect the path to becoming licensed as an Architect in Ontario.
+To learn more, click here.

 Discover how to become an architect through the apprenticeship Syllabus Program offered by the Royal Architectural Institute of Canada (RAIC).